 301 University Blvd.

-Catherine Herrold is an Assistant Professor at the Indiana University Lilly Family School of Philanthropy and a Faculty Affiliate of the Indiana University Paul H. O'Neill School of Public and Environmental Affairs.
+Catherine Herrold is an Associate Professor at the Indiana University Lilly Family School of Philanthropy and a Faculty Affiliate of the Indiana University Paul H. O'Neill School of Public and Environmental Affairs.
 She has also served as a Visiting Scholar at the American University in Cairo (Egypt) and Birzeit University (Palestine).
 Dr. Herrold’s research examines how nongovernmental organizations (NGOs), philanthropic foundations, and grassroots groups work to promote change in the Middle East.
 She has conducted fieldwork in Egypt, Palestine, Jordan, Syria, and Qatar.

 Her second book project explores how grassroots voluntary groups in Palestine are mobilizing popular resistance and reviving a culture of voluntarism and solidarity in Palestinian society.